salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 Routes MUST return an empty collection if no results were found.

-Routes MUST NOT change what properties are searched over in a version.
+Routes MUST NOT remove properties that are searched in a version.

+Routes MAY add properties that are searched in a version.

-Routes SHOULD search in a properties contains fashion
+Routes SHOULD search properties in a contains (e.g. Left and Right side wildcard, *foo*) fashion

 Views MAY support search.